• Skip to main content

 Mexican flavours

-I love Mexican food and I am often trying to find new way to play with the chilli heat, tang of the lime and sweetness of corn that you often find in a Mexican inspired dish (take these Mexican Salsa Cous Cous bowls as an example).
-So, a couple of weeks ago when I was throwing together some rather simple tacos with a friend, I took her advice and mashed up a roasted sweet potato with some feta.
-We used the mix much in the same way as refried beans and served it alongside a traditional beef taco and salsa.
+I love Mexican food and I am often trying to find new way to play with the chilli heat, tang of the lime and sweetness of corn that you often find in a Mexican inspired dish.
+So, a couple of weeks ago when I was throwing together some rather simple tacos with a friend, I took her advice and mashed up a roasted sweet potato with some vegan feta.
+We used the mix much in the same way as re-fried beans and served it alongside a tacos and salsa.
 It was delicious!

-Ever since then, I’ve been trying to come up with ways in which I could jazz up the simple combination of sweet potato and salty feta – and here it is, Roasted Red Pepper and Sweet Potato Quesadillas.
-I genuinely think this might be one of my best quesadilla recipes yet!
+Ever since then, I've been trying to come up with ways in which I could jazz up the simple combination of sweet potato and salty vegan feta - and here it is, Roasted Red Pepper and Sweet Potato Quesadillas.

 The key Mexican flavours here are the Sweet Potato (which originates from Central/South America), sweet red peppers (native to Mexico), chilli, lime and coriander.